MuhammedNael/shell-scripts/README.md

 # shell-scripts
 CSE3033 Operating Systems
-Programming Assignment #1.
+Programming Assignment #1

-This Assignment is composed of 5 Questions.
+This Assignment is composed of 5 Programs.